 Ross Feller Casey, one of the nation’s preeminent personal injury law firms, has recovered more than $1 billion over the last five years alone on behalf of its clients, including those who suffered catastrophic spinal cord injuries.

-The outcome was the largest personal injury verdict in the U.S. for 2008 and the largest premises liability verdict in Pennsylvania history.
+The outcome was the largest personal injury verdict in the U.S. that year and remains one of the largest premises liability verdict in Pennsylvania history.

 Founding partner Joel J. Feller successfully litigated a Philadelphia spinal cord injury lawsuit involving a 10-year-old girl who suffered permanent paralysis in an automobile crash.
 She was a passenger in the rear middle seat of her grandfather’s truck, and a defectively designed occupant restraint system caused the injury.
 Several days into the trial, the truck maker agreed to settle the spine injury case for $30 million.

-Casey also won a $10 million verdict in Philadelphia for a man misdiagnosed with having Lou Gehrig’s disease when he actually had spinal cord compression.
+Casey also won a $10 million verdict in Philadelphia for a spinal cord injury victim who was misdiagnosed with having Lou Gehrig’s disease when he actually had spinal cord compression.
 As a result, the New Jersey man suffered permanent paralysis and will spend the rest of his life in a wheelchair.
-The 2011 verdict was nearly double the largest medical malpractice jury verdict in Philadelphia for all of 2010.
+The verdict was nearly double the largest medical malpractice jury verdict in Philadelphia that year.

 In the U.S. today, about 332,000 people live with spinal cord injuries.
-And every year, about 12,000 more sustain such injuries, whether from automobile, sports, and work accidents or falls or by medical errors or misdiagnosis.
+And every year, about 12,000 more spinal cord injuries occur, whether from sports injuries, workplace accidents, motor vehicle accidents, falls, or errors in medical treatment or misdiagnosis.

 The most severe injuries result from spinal cord tears and transactions or spinal cord severing.
 When the spinal cord is completely severed, the area below the injury is paralyzed.